punctum-im/protocol-old/SPEC.md

 * Role (groups together certain people in a conference)
 * Conference (a group containing channels, compare to Discord's servers/guilds)
 * Channel (which contains messages, compare to IRC/Matrix channels or channels in a Discord server/guild)
-* Attachement (as in, a quote, poll or other kind of embed)
+* Attachment (as in, a quote, poll or other kind of embed)
 * Message

 Each object, when retrieved, MUST contain the following values in the request returned by the conference alongside its own: